sendgrid/csharp-http-client/FIRST_TIMERS.md

 # How To Contribute to Twilio SendGrid Repositories via GitHub
 Contributing to the Twilio SendGrid repositories is easy!
-All you need to do is find an open issue (see the bottom of this page for a list of repositories containing open issues), fix it and submit a pull request.
-Once you have submitted your pull request, the team can easily review it before it is merged into the repository.

 To make a pull request, follow these steps: